Andreas Isaksson

 Jan Andreas Isaksson ([anˈdrêːas ˈîːsakˌsɔn]; born 3 October 1981) is a Swedish former professional footballer who played as a goalkeeper.

-Isaksson began his career at local Trelleborgs FF, before briefly representing Juventus.
-He would later return to Sweden, where he won two Allsvenskan titles with Djurgårdens IF.
+Isaksson began his career at local Trelleborgs FF, before spending two years at Juventus.
+He would later return to Sweden, where he won two Allsvenskan titles with Djurgården.
 After two seasons with Rennes, he was signed for £2 million by Manchester City of the Premier League, where he was not a regular.
 After four seasons in the Eredivisie with PSV, he joined Kasımpaşa in Turkey on a free transfer in 2012.
 He returned to Djurgårdens IF in 2016 with which he won the 2017–18 Svenska Cupen before retiring in 2018.

 Isaksson earned 133 caps for the Sweden national team during his international career, which puts him joint-third in their list of most capped national players of all time together with Sebastian Larsson.
 He was included in the Swedish squads for the 2002 and 2006 FIFA World Cups as well as the 2004, 2008, 2012, and 2016 UEFA European Championships.

 Club career

 Early career

-Born in Smygehamn, Isaksson began his senior career with Trelleborgs FF, where he played two seasons 1998 and 1999.
-He became known as a great goalkeeping prospect and was thus bought by Italian club Juventus in July 1999, but with the likes of Dutch international goalkeeper Edwin van der Sar in the squad, Isaksson never played a first-team game for the Turin-based club.
+Born in Smygehamn, Isaksson began his senior career with Trelleborgs FF, where he played two seasons between 1998 and 1999.
+He became known as a great goalkeeping prospect and was thus bought by Italian club Juventus in July 1999, but with the likes of Dutch international goalkeeper Edwin van der Sar in the squad, Isaksson never played a competitive first-team game for the Turin-based club.

-In January 2001, Isaksson signed with Stockholm-based Djurgårdens IF in order to play first-team football.
-In his first two full seasons, 2002 and 2003, Djurgården won two-straight Swedish titles as well as the cup in 2002.
-He was voted best Swedish goalkeeper for four consecutive years from 2002 to 2005.
+In January 2001, Isaksson signed with Stockholm-based Djurgården in order to play first-team football.
+In his first two full seasons, in 2002 and 2003, Djurgården won two-straight Allsvenskan titles as well as Svenska Cupen in 2002.
+He was voted Swedish Goalkeeper of the Year for four consecutive years from 2002 to 2005.

 In July 2004, French club Rennes signed him to replace Petr Čech, and he became the starting goalkeeper.